djmitche/comprehensive-rust/src/concurrency/async/tasks.md

 ---
 # Tasks

-Rust has a task system, which is a form of lightweight threading.
+A task is similar to a thread, but lighter-weight.
 A task has a single top-level future which the executor polls to make progress.
 That future may have one or more nested futures that its `poll` method polls, corresponding loosely to a call stack.

+Concurrency of multiple tasks is supported by an executor.
 Concurrency within a task is possible by polling multiple child futures, such as racing a timer and an I/O operation.

 ```rust,compile_fail
 use tokio::io::{self, AsyncReadExt, AsyncWriteExt};